What is invoice factoring?

 Invoice factoring is the act of selling the debt on one or more outstanding invoices to another business.
 The business that buys your invoice debt is called a factor.

 To factor an invoice, it must have a term of 30 to 90 days.
 Generally, it takes two to seven days to qualify for invoice factoring, and another one to two days to receive payment from the factor.
+Sometimes factoring companies will check out the creditworthiness of your clients, too—they want to make sure they’re not dealing with people who won’t pay their invoices.

 Here’s a super simple example.
 Let’s say you run a landscaping business.
 You’ve just sent your client Greg an invoice for $2,000, payable in 60 days.